PedroNogacz/conversor-2esp/README.md

 ### PC listener
-The repository includes `pc_dnp3_listener.py` which opens port 20000 and prints any frames received from the converter.
-It decodes whether the bytes represent a plain Modbus message or a DNP3-wrapped payload and identifies which of the two example commands was transmitted.
+The repository includes `pc_dnp3_listener.py` which opens port 20000 and prints each frame received from the converter.
+The script now reports the origin IP address and which example command was detected.
+Only the start time of the listener itself is printed so individual messages are easier to read.

 An alternate script, `pc_dnp3_gui.py`, provides a basic graphical interface for the same listener.
-It opens a Tkinter window that displays each connection's source IP address, the arrival time, the bytes and bits received, the detected protocol, and which example command was matched.
+It shows a short summary for every message including the origin address and identified command without a timestamp for each entry.

 ### Network setup for Windows and TP-Link modem